 A table setting isn’t complete without salt and pepper.
 Help the food bon vivant on your list dress up the table with a special set of salt and pepper shakers in a fancy or funny style.

-Foodies with a wicked sense of humor will appreciate a cheeky Marie Antoinette salt and pepper set shaped like a bust of the famous queen – with a detachable head.
-Those of an artistic bent might prefer classy marble shakers that resemble a modern sculpture.
-And anyone who insists on fresh-ground pepper would love a handsome pair of wooden salt and pepper mills that hold coarse salt and whole peppercorns.
+Foodies with a wicked sense of humor will appreciate a cheeky Marie Antoinette salt and pepper set shaped like a bust of the famous queen — with a detachable head.
+Those of an artistic bent might prefer these MoMA Design embracing shakers that resemble a modern sculpture.
+And anyone who insists on fresh-ground pepper would love a handsome pair of wooden salt and pepper grinders that hold coarse salt and whole peppercorns.

 With a budget of $51 to $100, you can really go all out to impress your food-loving friend.
 On this budget, there are all kinds of specialty kitchen appliances only a true gourmet would put to good use.
 Or treat your favorite home cook to extra-special ingredients and gear to make them feel like a real chef.